 Your primary goal is to avoid repeating the mistakes you made on your first AP test.
 Think about why you did poorly and what you can do to prevent those pitfalls this time.
 Did you wait too long to start studying?
-Did you take unofficial practice tests that gave you an unrealistic idea of the test’s content or difficulty level?
+Did you take unofficial practice tests that gave you an unrealistic idea of the test's content or difficulty level?
 Did you rely completely on your class to carry you through the test and find your knowledge lacking?
-Whatever the case may be, you should do some reflection on how you can fix these problems and redeem your score.
+Whatever the case may be, do some reflection to figure out how you can fix these problems and redeem your score a second time around.

-You might consider tutoring if you think that you did poorly because the subject as a whole was never your strong point or your teacher didn't do a good job of explaining the material.
-You could even ask one of your peers who did well on the test to give you some studying advice or tutor you on concepts that you’re having trouble mastering on your own.
+You might consider tutoring if you think you did poorly because the subject as a whole was not your strong point or your teacher didn't do a good job of explaining the material.
+You could even ask one of your peers who did well on the test to give you some studying advice or tutor you on concepts you're having trouble mastering on your own.

-One of your problems the first time around may have been that you ended up waiting until the last minute to study.
-Cramming is a bad idea for AP tests because they cover so much information, and they expect you to have a deep understanding of concepts so you can answer questions that involve high-level critical thinking.
+One of your problems the first time around might have been that you ended up waiting until the last minute to study.
+Cramming is a bad idea for AP tests since they cover so much information and expect you to answer questions that require high-level critical thinking.
 You won't do yourself any favors by skimming the surface.

 Be the early bird.
 Get out there and catch your AP worm.

 You can choose to retake an AP test when it's offered again the following year.
 If you really need college credit or are concerned about how a low score will look on your application, you might consider this option.

 Assuming you retake an AP test and get a better score, that score will be the one that counts toward AP Scholar awards.
 You can even choose to withhold or cancel your lower score if you don't want it to show up on your record.